mo6/mkdocs-mo6/README.md

 - `notoc`: if set it will disable the display of the TOC
 - `fullwidth`: if set the page content will fill the whole width of the browser (grid) view
+- `showsitemap`: if set it will include a sitemap below the content on the page

 ### Usage